davidthewatson/davidthewatson.github.io/src/about/index.md

 <img class="portrait" src="/images/dave_moto.jpg"></img>

-I've been obsessed with locomotion since I leared to ride a bike the summer before kindergarten.
+I've been obsessed with locomotion since I learned to ride a bike the summer before kindergarten.

 I learned to skate the previous winter.
 Dad filled the backyard with water and let it freeze.